ColinEspinas/darken/README.md

 * Custom class on dark mode
 * Switch CSS variables values on light/dark modes
 * Use prefers-color-scheme to get user preference
+* Use timestamps to change modes at chosen times
 * Save user preference to local storage

 Check the [demo](https://colinespinas.github.io/darken/) to get a live exemple.